bread-modular/website/content/docs/03-technical-details/04-programming-digital-modules.md

 - Install the [Platform IO](https://platformio.org/platformio-ide) extension from the "VS Code Marketplace"
 - Go to Platform IO's "Platform" section and select & install "Atmel megaAVR"

-(Watch this video if you are new to these tools)

 ## Source Code